hillpy/EasyUploader/doc/en/properties.md

 ## Properties

-easyUploader also supports the acquisition and modification of internal properties.
+EasyUploader also supports the acquisition and modification of internal properties.

 ### fileObj

 * Type: Object
 * Remark: This attribute is an input(type=file) object.
-Generated when easyUploader is initialized.
+Generated when EasyUploader is initialized.

 ### elObj

 * Type: Object
 * Remark: This property is the object of the bound element.
-Generated when easyUploader is initialized.
+Generated when EasyUploader is initialized.

 ### fileType